0xRose/Rose-Stealer_old/README.md

 #### 10/08/2023 - I'll be working more on actual fixes now, because I add more stuff with issues than i actually fix.

-#### 02/08/2023 - Working on an improved version of Rose-Injector & Rose-RAT but I have like 10 really difficult projects running at the same time, so expect the next bigger update to take some more time.
+#### 02/08/2023 - Working on an improved version of Rose-Injector & Rose-RAT but I have like 5 really time-spending projects running at the same time, so expect the next bigger update to take some more time. :)
-#### 16/07/2023 - All official Rose discord servers have been closed because of way too unethical decisions made by our community.
-#### 10/07/2023 - Following functions are not available at the moment: `getadmin | disable windows defender`, `Injection` and `obf src`.
+#### 10/07/2023 - Following functions are not available at the moment: `getadmin | disable windows defender`, `injection`, `malicious` and `obf src`.
 Our team is already working hard on solving these problems.
 #### 11/06/2023 - Almost everything is working, however, to compile you *must disable real time protection for windows defender*.
 #### Encoutered an error while building?
 Join our [Discord server](https://discord.gg/Ts9RTFYvyt) or [Telegram group](https://t.me/+7MDF550ZlLVhYjUy)!
 You will need to send us both .log files which are created while building.
-### A multipurpose advanced discord token stealer & injector.

-## <a id="stars"></a> Star collection and upcoming updates
+## <a id="stars"></a> Upcoming updates

 ##### Right now = Get admin category full fix + scrape file with batch + profesional batch obfuscation + general improvements + file appearance addons + additional fixes / features + fix injection - WIP
 ##### 60 Stars = Crypto Miner (Bitcoin and/or Monero) + Professional obfuscations - WIP
 ##### 70 Stars = All bugs fixed (hard asf real) + better vm detection. - WIP
-##### 85 Stars = Heavy Knight-RAT update + new functions like DM all friends for Rose Injector.
+##### 85 Stars = Heavy Knight-RAT update + new functions like DM all friends, trigger bsod / freeze screen (on specific actions) for Rose Injector.
-##### 175 Stars = Advanced stealer with web view written in C++ & frontend langs.
+##### 175 Stars = A more advanced stealer & rat both built in one with a web control panel + a professional multi tool.

 ## <a id="whatisthis"></a> What is this?